larsjuhljensen/JensenLab/_pages/training_string_dsd.md

 ## Exercise 2

-In this exercise, we will work with the list of genes identified as potential targets in temporal lobe epilepsy using RNA-sequencing by [Kjær et al.](https://doi.org/10.1093/brain/awz265).
-We recommend using Excel or a similar program to open the file, which you can download from [here in TSV format](/assets/teaching_dsd/candidates_consensus.tsv) and [here in XLSX format](/assets/teaching_dsd/candidates_consensus.xlsx).
+In this exercise, we will work with the list of genes identified as potential targets in temporal lobe epilepsy using RNA-sequencing data analysis by [Kjær et al.](https://doi.org/10.1093/brain/awz265).
+You can download the file from [here](/assets/teaching_dsd/candidates_consensus_genes.tsv).

 ### 2.1 Multiple proteins query

 We will first retrieve a network for the genes from the study.
-Go to <https://string-db.org/>, open the **Multiple proteins** search interface, and paste the list of gene names from the _Gene.name_ column in the table into the field **List Of Names**.
+Go to <https://string-db.org/>, open the **Multiple proteins** search interface, and paste the list of gene names from the file into the field **List Of Names**.
 Specify **Homo sapiens** in the **Organism** field and click **SEARCH**.
 You will first be presented with a disambiguation page, on which you can verify that the genes you entered are correctly mapped.
 Press **Continue** to view the protein network.

 _How many nodes and edges are in the resulting network?_